OpenHR20/OpenHR20/README.md

 Main improvements of this firmware are addition of wirelles and/or wired communication with central hub.

 Original repository is still available at [SourceForge](https://sourceforge.net/projects/openhr20/).
+Original description page with a lot of interesting information is available in German [here](https://www.mikrocontroller.net/articles/Heizungssteuerung_mit_Honeywell_HR20).

 ## Compiling